A few New Mexico passerine birds: Families H-M

 Red-Winged Blackbird (Agelaius phoeniceus)

 The males' red shoulder patches are distinctive, but those don't always show.
 The yellow fringe to the red feathers is even more difficult to spot.
 The males will sometimes sit on an exposed branch to sing their distinctive buzzing song, squaring their shoulders (and making the red feathers stand out) as they sing.
 More often I just hear them.
-The females are more reclusive, quieter, and well camouflaged.
+The females are more reclusive, quieter (making a sort of click), and well camouflaged.

 Yellow-Breasted Chat (Icteria virens)